-Start by checking the official calendar of matches and look for the dates when Real Betis Balompie play home.
+Start by checking the official calendar of matches and look for the dates when Real Betis Balompié plays home.
 Note that the final date and time of the match are confirmed only a few days before.
-One more thing, the match usually takes place on a Saturday, Sunday or Monday.
+One more thing, the match usually takes place on a Friday, Saturday or Sunday.
 However, if the calendar obliges, matches may take place on other days of the week.

 Next, pick the area of the Benito Villamarin where you would like to seat.
 A seating chart will help you choose the one that will suit you best.